capitalch/trace/Walkthrough.md

   CORS(app, expose_headers='SELECTION-CRITERIA')
   here 'SELECTION-CRITERIA' is custom header.
 Otherwise you won't get it in server.
 This digout costed me an entire Sunday.
 4. Important to see the config.json file at client.
 It contains the development and production url for Graphql endpoint.

-## Install virtual environment env
-python -m venv env

-## Postman
-* Used for sending data to Flask server.
-For mutation all data sent to server is JSON data.
-The JSON data from Postman was of following format.
-Check the "" for string format.
-The '' does not work.
-Inside "" the json data needs to be escaped.
-The content-type is application/json.

-mutation { jAddAdam(inputJson:
-" { \"parent\": {            \"name\": \"adam1\", \"value\": { \"sample\": \"def\" } }}"
-) { id    }    }

-This is a mutation with name jAddAdam.
-This is a test scenario.
-All insert and update data will have similar JSON which is converted to SQL's at server by using a generic function in Python

 ## Server side Tips
 * I will be using several json strings from client to be sent to server having graphQL.
 The json string will be used to create SQL statements for data insertion in db.
 Python makes use of properly formatted JSON having double quotes ("").
 This is valid json ``` {"a":"1", "b":"2"} ``` in Python whereas ``` {a: "1", b:"2"} ``` is not.
 Python simplejson and json library's loads method won't work on invalid json.
 Use demjson.decode('not a goog json') to make use of bad json in Python.
 This will save you from escaping json string when you send it as graphql mutation argument.